-Exotic large scale specimens of taxidermy were, however, by no means the focal point of the collection as it grew in the immediate post-revolutionary period.
-[SLIDE 10] This photograph, of the installation of cabinets of stuffed creatures c.1924, relates to one of the main interests that the new Bolshevik government had in natural history, Darwin's evolutionary theory, and biological sciences - what these could contribute to the improvement of the economy.
+to one of the main interests that the new Bolshevik government had in natural history, Darwin's evolutionary theory, and biological sciences - what these could contribute to the improvement of the economy.
 There was, as a result encouragement to collect, study and represent variety and variation in domestic and fur-bearing animals.

 Fedor Fedulov's nephew, Dmitri Fedulov, became the master of creating mounted specimens of such creatures for the Museum.
 [SLIDE 11] Here he is with a collection of small animals, and here, holding a stuffed dove with an array of rabbits, rats, hamsters, guinea pigs, and chickens.
 The creatures were set out in displays that emphasised variety and variation within and below the level of species, that is - variations that could be contemporarily observed in operation.
-The term for this - 'microevolution' - used deliberately for one of the halls in the current permanent display - was invented by the Russian Darwinist biologist Yuri Filipchenko in 1927, and spread to the West by his student, Thomas Dobzhenko, who emigrated to the USA in the same year.
+The term for this - 'microevolution' -- was invented by the Russian Darwinist biologist Yuri Filipchenko in 1927, and spread to the West by his student, Thomas Dobzhenko, who emigrated to the USA in the same year.

-[SLIDE 12] One aspect of microevolution that was of crucial interest to the Soviet economy related to differences in colouration of fur-bearing animals.3 The Bolshevik Revolution of 1917 rendered the rouble worthless in the Western money market and the Soviets relied on selling artefacts and raw materials in order to gain foreign currency with which to trade with the rest of the world.
-Furs were an important, preestablished resource for this trade.
+[SLIDE 12] The aspect of microevolution of crucial interest to the Soviet economy related to differences in colouration of fur-bearing animals.
+The Bolshevik Revolution of 1917 rendered the rouble worthless in the Western money market and the Soviets relied on selling artefacts and raw materials in order to gain foreign currency with which to trade with the rest of the world.
+Furs were an important, pre-established resource for this trade.
 Soviet fur auctions for western buyers began in 1921 in Leningrad.
-But even before this, the new Bolshevik fur trading organisation 4 approached the Darwin Museum to collaborate in creating a collection of variability of colouration in fur-bearing animals, a collection which today is claimed to be unique in the world.
+But even before this, the new Bolshevik fur trading organisation approached the Darwin Museum to collaborate in creating a collection of variability of colouration in fur-bearing animals, a collection which today is claimed to be unique in the world.
+At the same time the government also established experimental breeding stations and fur farms.

-The production of furs was primarily based on hunting, virtually the only industry available to many tribal and nomadic peoples of areas such as Siberia.
-The Soviet government, however, also supported the establishment of experimental breeding stations, and fur farms.
 The display of Dmitri Fedulov's art shown here, related to the variability in colouration of fur in foxes from a fox breeding farm.